Title: Eliza and Her Monsters

 Published in: 2017

-Genres: realistic fiction, contemporary fiction, romance, mental illness
+Genres: romance, realistic fiction, contemporary fiction, mental health/mental illness

 “Her story is a phenomenon.
 Her life is a disaster.